Housing and Residence Hall

 What is the Student Handbook and how do I view it before I come to Christendom College?

 The Student Handbook conveys College policies, provisos and important College information to the student.
 Each student should thoroughly read the Student Handbook so they know and understand College policies.
-Beginning August 1st, the Student Handbook can be viewed online.
+The 2023-2024 Student Handbook is available here.

 When my parents bring me to campus, how long do they have to stay or how long are they allowed to stay?